-What does it mean to belong to a "lay religious Order?"
+What does it mean to belong to a "lay religious order?"
 These adjectives seem contradictory.
 How can something be both religious and lay at the same time?
 Members of the Order are divided into three "classes".

 - The Third Class to which most members belong and to which you will be invested requires a commitment to the rules and the mission of the Order of Malta.
 They are "to conduct their lives in an exemplary manner with the teachings and precepts of the Church, and to devote themselves to the charitable activities of the Order according to the provisions of the Code" (Constitutional Charter, article 9, par.
 3). - The Second Class these are members in Obedience, those who after a minimum of five years of membership, choose to make the Promise of Obedience and oblige themselves to "strive for the perfection of Christian life in conformity with the obligation of their state, in the spirit of the Order" (Constitutional Charter, article 9, par.
 2).
 The members of the Second Class make a deeper commitment to the works of the Order through the Promise of Obedience.
-Members in Obedience currently comprise 5 per cent of the world membership, while it is 10% in the Australian Association.
+Members in Obedience currently comprise 5 per cent of the world membership.

-• The First Class profess vows of the Evangelical Counsels of Poverty, Chastity, and Obedience but are not ordained.
+• The First Class profess Vows of the Evangelical Counsels of Poverty, Chastity, and Obedience (Constitutional Charter, article 9, par.
+1).
 These professed members are a small minority but are essential to the life of the whole Order of Malta.
-It would not be an "Order" without them.
+It would not be an "order" without them.
 "Religious" refers to the vows taken by the members of the First Class.
 Only men are admitted in this class.
-"Lay" refers to the fact that this Order is not primarily composed of priests and deacons.
+"Lay" refers to the fact that they are not ordained; and that this order is not primarily composed of priests and deacons.